bappasahabapi/javaScript-problemSolving/javaScriptBasic-LSW/Readme.md

 console.log(unique);
 ```

-**//todo: 8- how many time "bappa" word is used in the sentence and what is the first position where bappa word is used?**
+**🥇todo: 8- how many time "bappa" word is used in the sentence and what is the first position where bappa word is used?**

-/*
 This type of problem is solved by using regular expression
 1. regular exp er vittore search string ta dibo
 2. ig flag ta dibo.